Simon-McIntosh/nakasvr/README.md

 ```

 ## Use
 Connection of a local Spyder IDE to a remote client requires an instance of the Spyder kernel to be launched on server.
 The connection ID of this kernel must then be copied from the server to the client.
+Both of these steps are handled by the `Nakasvr` module using the `lanuch_kernel` and `copy_kernel` commands.
 The spyder kernel is launched using the following command run from the client.
+```sh
+launch_kernel
+```
 This command instigates the spyder kernel within a `tmux` window on the server.
 The use of a `tmux` window allows the remote spyder kernel to persist independent of the connection status of the user.
 ###
-```sh
-launch_kernel
-```

-The remote spyder kernel is launched This enables the
 The launch / copy step described below is only required following reboots of the `nakasvr23` analysis server.